hoangthienan95/computer-vision-project/README.md

 where k0 is a user-defined parameter (default: 4), and k is the layer in the FPN to be used for the feature patch.
 So if k = 3, we select P3 for the patch for that ROI.

 <a name=sec3></a>

+#### ROI Align
+The next phase is the contribution made my the Mask R-CNN architecture.
+Chosen feature maps with possible objects are further refined in the ROI pooling layer.
+The results are sent down 3 branches of the network:

+1. Classification
+   * The same classification process is done here as is done with Faster R-CNN.
+The probability of classification is calculated.
+2. Bounding Box Regression
+   * The bounding boxes are refined using regression
+3. Mask
+   * Each pixels is evaluated for inclusion in a classification mask.
+This is process intensive addition to the faster R-CNN process which increases train and inference time.

+Each branch produces a unique output.

 ## 3. Implementation
 <a href=#toc>back to table of contents</a><br>